OpenDriveLab/OccNet/docs/install.md

 ```

 **1. Install PyTorch and torchvision following the [official instructions](https://pytorch.org/).**
+Pytorch and cuda with higher version is also supported.
 ```shell
 conda install pytorch==1.10.0 torchvision==0.11.0 torchaudio==0.10.0 cudatoolkit=10.2 -c pytorch
 ```